brennanfee/dotfiles/readme.md

 1. Execute ~/.dotfiles/setup.bash
 1. Edit ~/.rcrc as needed for the machine you are on.
 Tags may need to be changed, etc.
-1. Then simply run 'rcup'
+1. Then simply run `rcup`

-It is common to have to restart your shell after running rcup.
+It is common to have to restart your shell after running `rcup`.

 ## dotfiles-private